JeremieAgee/animelist/README.md

 This application is deployed on Vercel.
-You can view the live site at: [deployment URL]
+You can view the live site at: [https://animelist-liart.vercel.app/]